 Does anyone want to imagine him and Bellatrix doing it?
 Cause I don’t.
 But hey, they have a kid and she just wants to meet her freaking dad.
 This how Albus and Harry finally start to bond, poor girl didn’t get to meet her father.
 Lord Voldemort.
 This is weird.

-And that plot twist Delphi is Voldemort’s daughter?
-Where did that come from.
+And the plot twist Delphi is Voldemort’s daughter?
+Where did that come from?
 I know Harry had those nightmares, that Voldemort could be returning (and in a way he did with his daughter) but still.
 I just want twists to have a good reveal and not be out of nowhere without any evidence to support it.

 Did I miss anything?
 Hermione being Minster of Magic is pretty awesome.
 I can see that.

-Poor Scorpius having to go through all those years of torment, people thinking he was Voldemort’s son.
-Life doesn’t look too hard now, does it Albus?
+Poor Scorpius having to go through all those years of torment because people thought he was Voldemort’s son.
+Life doesn’t look too hard now, does it, Albus?
 But Scorpius and Rose?
 Just seemed a bit forced to me.
 What could Scorpius see in her?
 I see more chemistry between him and Albus.